- Still looks good outside

 The 2020 Nissan 370Z is old enough to be an awkward 12-year old middle school student.
 With an interior that was barely modern in 2009 and a gravely powertrain to match, the Z’s old-school approach may put some potential buyers off.
 As far as pure sports car experiences go, however, sometimes age is a merit.

-After debuting a dozen years ago, the 370Z has barely changed on the inside or outside since.
-The interior felt dated even in 2009, but the 370Z’s exterior hasn’t aged as poorly thanks to clean, classic lines.
-For 2020, the Z sports car line celebrates half a century of existence, so a new 50th Anniversary Edition is available with white and red or silver and black paint job and special upholstery for an additional $2,600 atop the Sport trim on which it’s based.
+After debuting for model year 2009, the 370Z has barely changed on the inside or outside since.
+The interior felt dated then, but the 370Z’s exterior hasn’t aged as poorly thanks to clean, classic lines.
+For 2020, the Z sports car line celebrates half a century of existence, so a new 50th Anniversary Edition is available with white and red or silver and black paint job, power seats, and special upholstery for an additional $2,600 atop the Sport trim on which it’s based.

 Additionally, the slow-selling 370Z convertible is dropped from the lineup.